shenniger/dolorem/README.md

 can even call directly into the code generator.

-Combine that with the macro-friendly S-expression syntax and you end up with a truly programmable programming language.
+Combine that with the macro-friendly S-expression syntax and you end up with a truly programmable programming language, just like the old Lisps.

-Because this uses LLVM and is statically typed, everything compiles to machine code and you therefore don't lose any runtime performance.
+Unlike the old Lisps, though, Dolorem is statically typed and uses LLVM so everything compiles to machine code and you don't lose any runtime performance.

 ## Example
 This is the current implementation of the `not` operator as a macro: